swaptacular/swpt_accounts/protocol.rst

 available_amount : int64
-   If the transfer was rejected due to insufficient available amount, and there is a good chance for a new transfer request with a smaller amount to be successful, this field MAY contain the amount currently available on the sender's account (which would always be a positive number).
+   If the transfer was rejected due to insufficient available amount, and there is a good chance for a new transfer request with a smaller amount to be successful, this field SHOULD contain the amount currently available on the sender's account (which would always be a positive number).
 Otherwise it MUST be ``0``.

 debtor_id : int64
    The ID of the debtor.